godotengine/godot-vscode-plugin/README.md

 see [Install from a VSIX](https://code.visualstudio.com/docs/editor/extension-marketplace#_install-from-a-vsix) in the Visual Studio Code documentation.

-## Commands
+# Commands

 The extension adds a few entries to the VS Code Command Palette under "Godot Tools":

 - Open workspace with Godot editor
-- List Godot's native classes
+- List Godot's native classes (and open thier documentation)
 - Debug the current `.tscn`/`.gd` file
 - Debug the pinned `.tscn`/`.gd` file
 - Pin/Unpin the current `.tscn`/`.gd` file for debugging
 - Open the pinned file

-## Configuration
+# Configuration

-### Godot
+### Godot Editor

-If you like this extension, you can set VS Code as your default script editor for Godot by following these steps:
+You can set VS Code as your default script editor for Godot by following these steps:

 1. Open the **Editor Settings**
 2. Select **Text Editor > External**
-3. Make sure the **Use External Editor** box is checked
+3. Check **Use External Editor**
 4. Fill **Exec Path** with the path to your VS Code executable
     * On macOS, this executable is typically located at: `/Applications/Visual Studio Code.app/Contents/MacOS/Electron`
 5. Fill **Exec Flags** with `{project} --goto {file}:{line}:{col}`

 ### VS Code

-#### Settings

 You can use the following settings to configure Godot Tools: